SCOTUS Voting Rights Act Decision May Roll Elections Back to 1965 in Georgia

 According to a recent report released by Black Voters Matter and the Stacey Abrams founded Fair Fight Action the Republican party’s current gerrymandering power grab, combined with a ruling striking down Section 2 could help secure an additional 27 U.S. House seats for Republicans – at least 19 directly tied to the loss of Section 2 of the Voting Rights Act.
 It’s enough to cement one-party control of the U.S. House for at least a generation.

+North Carolina’s newly approved electoral distict map reshapes North Carolina’s 1st Congressional, a district largely made up of Black voters and respresented by the state’s only Black member of Congress so that the Black majority is eroded, making the rural distict essentially unwinnable by a Democratic – let alone – Black canidate.

-Although as of today, Wednesday, Oct.
-22, the Supreme Court has not handed down what many fear may be the final nail in the Voting Rights Act coffin via the State of Louisiana v.
-Callais case, reports from those close to the case indicate that the conservative court is leaning toward coming down on the side of the “non-African American” plaintiffs.
+Although as many fear, although it hasn’t happened as of today, that that is exactly what will ahppen in voting districts all over the country if the Supreme Court handed down a verdict to put the final nail in the Voting Rights Act coffin.
+SCOTUS is expected to rule on the State of Louisiana v.
+Callais case, and reports from those close to the case indicate that the conservative court is leaning toward coming down on the side of the “non-African American” plaintiffs.
 That decision would effectively gut what is left of the Voting Rights Act of 1965 which was severely weakened by the court’s 2013 decision to strike down Section 5 of the VRA which required states with histories of voter suppression to get federal approval before changing voting laws.

 If the plaintiffs in the current case prevail, Section 2 of the VRA which provides for redistricting actions to create more racially equitable voting districts to remedy past discriminatory practices would be eliminated.
 Essentially election map practices that increase majority white voting districts and limit the number of majority Black voting districts would be allowed to unfairly influence and impact election outcomes.